 Had our tests shown that wind effects on the bridge – either the loads it would experience or the vibrations visitors might feel – would be excessive, we would have proposed design refinements to enhance the structure’s performance.
 Our tests revealed, however, that the existing design would meet the necessary requirements.
 We used our proprietary analysis tool, TopGun, to deliver the necessary design wind loads to the structural engineers.

 Our rigorous testing was able to provide confidence that the bridge as designed would ensure the safety and comfort of visitors in all wind conditions – including in extreme storms to which the area is prone.
 No design refinements were necessary to optimize the bridge for local conditions.
-The design of the bridge is progressing and construction is expected to start in 2019.
+Construction was completed in 2019 and the bridge is now in use.

-Looking at the area today, a visitor might imagine that it would be impossible to both preserve the site’s dramatic appearance and also make the Tintagel Castle headland – with its cliffs and rocky terrain – accessible to visitors using wheelchairs, or to families with children in strollers.
+Looking at the area before the structure was introduced, a visitor might have imagined that it would be impossible to both preserve the site’s dramatic appearance and also make the Tintagel Castle headland – with its cliffs and rocky terrain – accessible to visitors using wheelchairs, or to families with children in strollers.
 We were proud to work with the bridge’s designers to redefine possible at this remarkable heritage site.